 Who's behind the scenes?

-Francis Lawrence (who directed Catching Fire and both installments of Mockingjay) returns to the franchise to helm The Ballad of Songbirds and Snakes, working from a screenplay by Michael Lesslie, Oscar winner Michael Arndt (who previously adapted Catching Fire) and Hunger Games author Suzanne Collins.
+Lawrence (who directed Catching Fire and both installments of Mockingjay) returns to the franchise to helm The Ballad of Songbirds & Snakes, working from a screenplay by Oscar winner Michael Arndt (who previously adapted Catching Fire), Michael Lesslie, and Hunger Games author Suzanne Collins.